TheThingsNetwork/lorawan-stack-migrate/README.md

 $ ttn-lw-migrate devices --source ttnv2 "my-ttn-app" < device_ids.txt > devices.json
 ```

-To export all devices of application `my-ttn-app`, leave out the Device ID argument(s).
+To export all devices of application `my-ttn-app`, only specify the application ID and leave the device ID(s) blank.

 ```bash
 # dry run first, verify that no errors occur.
 Store the output of this command as a backup.